+- 1. Do not begin sentences with numerals.

-- Describe briefly the objectives of the study unless they are contained in the title.
-Include a brief statement of methods.
-State findings in detail sufficient to support conclusions.
-Abstracts should not describe research in which the chemical identity or source of the reagent is proprietary or cannot be revealed. - Abstracts may have the following identifiable sections, but they are not mandatory: Introduction, Hypothesis, Methods, Results and Conclusions. - You may include a hypothesis, but only if it is appropriate to do so. - 3.
-The abstract must contain a brief section on Methods/Methodology. - 4.
-Use generic drug names. - 5.
-Do not begin sentences with numerals. - 6.
-Standard abbreviations may be used without definition.
-Non-standard abbreviations (kept to a minimum) must be placed in parentheses after the first use of the word or phrase abbreviated. - 7.
-Do not include author or institution names, references, credits or grant support in the abstract. - 8.
-Do not include the names or personal information of any patient participating in the study or trial. - 9.
+- 2. Use generic drug names.

+- 3. Standard abbreviations may be used without definition.
+Non-standard abbreviations (kept to a minimum) must be placed in parentheses after the first use of the word or phrase abbreviated.

+- 4. Do not include author or institution names, references, credits or grant support. - 5.
+Do not include the names or personal information of any patient participating in the study or trial. - 6.
 Abstracts are limited to 2,500 characters (about 500 600 words).
 This includes spaces and punctuation.
 It does not include graphics.
-Only 3 graphics max per abstract are allowed. - 10.
+Only 3 graphics max per abstract are allowed. - 7.
 Tables must be submitted as graphics.
-Do not submit a table in Word as it will not format correctly in the online Stroke journal. - 11.
+Do not submit a table in Word as it will not format correctly in the online Stroke iournal. - 8.
 Due to new accessibility guidelines, you must submit a brief description of any and all graphics included in your abstract submission in the appropriate step on the submission site.